Alek Pochowski, AICP, PE

 Alek Pochowski is a leader in the development of innovative transportation solutions addressing complex demands for a more diverse and equitable transportation network.
 Alek’s breadth of experience in transportation is united by a focus on novel approaches to developing multimodal solutions.
 He recently led the development of the WinFred MPO Bicycle and Pedestrian Master Plan Update, and led the transportation elements of several award-winning urban design projects in the Mid-Atlantic region.
 Alek is currently leading the analysis of ParkDC: Penn Quarter/Chinatown, a performance parking initiative in Washington, D.C.

 Alek has a civil engineering degree from Iowa State University, and masters' degrees in civil engineering, and city and regional planning from Georgia Tech.
 Alek remains actively involved in several professional organizations related to transportation.
-He is currently the Secretary/Treasurer of the Washington, D.C.
+He is currently the President of the Washington, D.C.
 Section of the Institute of Transportation Engineers, and formerly served on the International Board of Directors of the Young Professionals in Transportation.